 Quality of life in the workplace

-In 2016, the LLB Group developed measures to create a health- promoting working environment.
-Various initiatives work together to increase the quality of life in the workplace, to reduce stress and to improve the health of employees.
+The LLB Group is continually developing measures to further a health-promoting working environment.
+Various initiatives work together to increase the quality of life in the workplace, to reduce stress and to improve the health of the employees.
 Among these initiatives are seasonal fruit, which have been provided free of charge since the beginning of 2017, as are the water stations with integrated filter system (see chapter “Responsibilities for society and the environment”).
-To support sporting activities, showers and changing facilities were installed at our business location in Vaduz at the end of 2016.
-All desks are also being replaced by height-adjustable stand-up desks.
+The incentive to work out during the lunch break has increased significantly since showers and changing facilities were installed at our business location in Vaduz.

 Health and safety

 Standards for the prevention of accidents and illnesses as well as for safety management apply group-wide.
 Procedures in the event of a fire or accident at the workplace as well as emergency and disaster management are governed by a directive.
-Eleven employees from the organisational unit Facility & Security Management are responsible for carrying out routine building and equipment checks.
+Eleven employees from the organisational units Security Management and Facility Management are responsible for carrying out routine building and equipment checks.

 Return to work

-Our aim is to reduce short- and long-term absences and to assist the return to work.
+Our aim is to reduce short- and long-term absences and to facilitate the return to work.
 We offer support to employees returning to work after a long absence and to those with serious health problems.
-Employees in difficult work or life situations are able to gain free and anonymous access to psychological support.
-This service enables employees to maintain or regain their productivity.
+Providing practical support enables employees to maintain or regain their productivity.

 Compatibility of work and life situation

 Our employee policy aims to create an optimal working environment.
 This includes the compatibility of work and private life in different life situations.
-In 2016, we explored the possibilities for greater flexibility of working hours and location, which we will implement in 2017.
-At the same time, we support 80 percent part-time working, in leadership positions too, and paternity leave.
-We also plan to develop the modern eWorkplace further so as to improve the compatibility of work and life situation.
+In 2017, we progressed with projects offering greater flexibility of working hours and location.

-And in the summer of 2017, a day nursery for the children of Liechtenstein bank employees will be opened in Vaduz.
+In September 2017, the “Villa Wirbelwind” in Vaduz opened its doors for the first time.
+The crèche is open to the children of all Liechtenstein bank employees.
 Given the growing skills shortage in the region and the increasing demand for childcare places, it is an important move to ensure that Liechtenstein banks remain among the most innovative and attractive employers in the future, too.